 Table of Contents

-Dhananjoy Ghosh graduated with honors in chemistry and obtained his PhD in petroleum technology from Calcutta University, India.
-He was chief manager of operation and safety in Indian Oil Corporation, India; head of process unit commissioning, operation and safety in Essar Oil, Jamnagar, India; and head of refinery operation, safety and maintenance and marketing co-ordination in Numaligarh Refinery, India.
-Subsequently, he acted as a refinery consultant for IRPC, Thailand; Mckinsey Company, Inc., India; TERI, India; Haldia Petrochemicals Ltd., India; and ARCL Organics, Kolkata, India.
-Currently, he is visiting faculty in various universities and provides training on operation and safety to the Indian Institute of Petroleum, Dehradun, India, and energy sector industries.
+Dhananjoy Ghosh is a chemical engineer and visiting faculty at several universities.
+He graduated with honours in chemistry and obtained his PhD in Petroleum Technology from Calcutta University, India.
+He was Chief Manager of Operation and Safety at Indian Oil Corporation, India; Head of Process Unit Commissioning, Operation and Safety at Essar Oil, Jamnagar, India; and Head of Refinery Operation, Safety and Maintenance and Marketing Co-ordination at Numaligarh Refinery, India.
+Subsequently, Dr. Ghosh was a refinery consultant for IRPC, Thailand, under McKinsey Company, Inc., India; The Energy and Resources Institute, India; Haldia Petrochemicals Ltd., India; and ARCL Organics, Kolkata, India.
+Currently, he provides training on operation and safety at the Indian Institute of Petroleum, Dehradun, India, and in energy sector industries.
 Dr. Ghosh has published many papers in national and international journals.
-In 2000, he received the Excellence Award from NPMP, Ministry of Petroleum & Natural Gas, India, for his work on the aromatic extraction process in petroleum refineries.
+In 2000, he received the Excellence Award from the National Petroleum Management Programme, Ministry of Petroleum and Natural Gas, India, for his work on the aromatic extraction process in petroleum refineries.